 As God’s stewards, we will reflect God’s abundance through our generosity in achieving missional goals across all parts of the church.

 This web-based manual is intended to provide resources to help your congregation better navigate many of the stewardship opportunities and challenges in today’s world.
 Because it is an electronic based resource it will be regularly updated and expanded as requests come from persons like you who take the time to follow its development.

-The table of contents that follows identifies what is just the beginning of many sections yet to be added.
+The table of contents identifies what is just the beginning of many sections yet to be added.
 This is to be a living and evolving document and your comments and suggestions are welcomed.
 You are invited to send requests for information about stewardship topics and resources to firstname.lastname@example.org.

 Four-week stewardship series (sermons)

 People remember stories.
 Maybe that’s why Jesus told stories.
 Talking about money is uncomfortable, but stories can spark discussion on this important topic at your church.
 This four-session curriculum is designed to help people approach and talk about money, which can encourage better thinking and decisions.
 The sessions focus on these topics:

 Part 1 – Everyone has a stewardship story

 Part 2 – Stories of Wealth: Lord, make me a philanthropist